Cyborg-Dynamics-Engineering/CyderVis/docs/src/getting_started_linux.md

 # Getting Started on Linux

-This guide walks you through setting up and running **CyderVis** on Windows.
+This guide walks you through setting up and running **CyderVis** on Linux.

 ---